morphology and evolution of the vertebrate skull

 Palaeozoic vertebrates of mongolia

 In collaboration with the Paleontological Center of the Mongolian Academy of Sciences, I have been undertaking a major exploratory research project in western Mongolia.
+Most recently, this work revealed the unexpected occurrence of endoskeletal bone in armoured jawed fishes known as placoderm.
+This finding highlights the importance of fossils in reconstruction of character evolution by upsetting the long-held view that the cartilaginous skeletons of sharks was a retained ancestral condition.
 Previous work in western Mongolia has uncovered isolated microvertebrate remains in early Silurian deposits.
 Since 2010, and supported by National Geographic, we have been actively exploring Devonian and some Silurian deposits in this region.

 ERC Starting Grant — "The Origin of Jawed Vertebrates and the Evolution of Morphology in Deep Time"

 “The evolving face of jawed vertebrates: a view from the fossil record”, Yale University, 2019